Dental Crowns Boca Raton

 Does Dental Insurance Cover Dental Crowns?

 Most dental crowns are considered a major procedure and could be covered up to 50 percent.
-While many dental insurance plans cover this treatment, it’s still important to check over your policy before treatment.
+While many dental insurance plans cover this treatment, it’s still important to review your policy before treatment.
 If you need help, we can sit down with you and help you cut through all the jargon to get the information that matters.
 We’ll also handle any claims you may have so you can focus on restoring your smile.

 Other Options for Making Dental Crowns Affordable

 While insurance can make paying for treatment easier, many patients simply can’t afford it.
 Dr. Lamberti knows this and is dedicated to helping every patient find an affordable way to receive the treatment they need.
 That’s why we proudly accept CareCredit for qualifying patients.
-By using this service, you can finance all your dental work and pay it off in smaller low-to-no-interest payments.
+By using this service, you can finance all your dental work and pay it off in smaller, low-to-no-interest payments.

 So, don’t let your financial situation stand between you and a desperately needed dental restoration.
-Reach out to us if you need help and we can discuss your treatment plan and payment details together.
+Reach out to us if you need help, and we can discuss your treatment plan and payment details together.

 What Are Some Signs that I Might Need a Crown?